BigDipper7/SJ-KnowledgeGraphMS/README.md

   second.
 Unknown char, the example is in the beginning

 - enhance: change for `json.dumps(dict)` not use current manually add a json string

+- enhance: Unknown char may make your delete char failed. like this sting ' natural person'
+  {just copy and paste}, the beginning of this string is an Unknown char, invisible also.
+  fix such a bug, because jinja2 will auto-escape, so such `Unknown character` may be auto-escape
+  to some curious html tag, just for secure reason, for not be XSS, so the auto-escape must be
+  open, but in the server side, i can use flask.Markup.unescape to handle the escaped post data
+  , and BTW, WTF, just fix Unknown character can not delete error, goooooooood, just fix this bug

+-